 How much carbon dioxide is produced by burning gasoline and diesel fuel?

 About 19.64 pounds of carbon dioxide (CO2) are produced from burning a gallon of gasoline that does not contain ethanol.
 About 22.38 pounds of CO2 are produced by burning a gallon of diesel fuel.

-EIA estimates1 that U.S. gasoline and diesel fuel consumption for transportation in 2013 resulted in the emission of about 1,095 and 427 million metric tons of CO2 respectively, for a total of 1,522 million metric tons of CO2.
-This total was equivalent to 83% of total CO2 emissions by the U.S. transportation sector and 28% of total U.S. energy-related CO2 emissions.
+EIA estimates1 that U.S. gasoline and diesel fuel consumption for transportation in 2014 resulted in the emission of about 1,075 million metric tons and 444 million metric tons of CO2, respectively, for a total of 1,519 million metric tons of CO2.
+This total was equivalent to 83% of total CO2 emissions by the U.S. transportation sector and equivalent to 28% of total U.S. energy-related CO2 emissions in 2014.

 It is possible to buy biodiesel fuel in many states.
 Biodiesel fuel is sold with various amounts of biodiesel content.
 A commonly sold biodiesel fuel is B20, which contains 20% biodiesel and 80% petroleum diesel fuel.
 Burning a gallon of B20 results in the emission of about 17.90 pounds of CO2 that is emitted from the fossil fuel content.
 If the emissions from burning the biodiesel in B20 are included, then about 20.22 pounds of CO2 are produced.
 About 20.13 pounds of CO2 are produced from burning a gallon of B100 (100% biodiesel).

 1 As of March 26, 2015; preliminary estimates.

 Last updated: April 2, 2015

 - Does EIA have projections for energy production, consumption, and prices for individual states?

 - How do I convert between short tons and metric tons?